NeLy-EPFL/dn_networks/dn_connectomics/README.md

 ## Preprocessed data
 The data is preprocessed using the `data_prep.py` script.
 This script takes the raw data and converts it to a format that is easier to work with.
 This dat is stored in the `data` folder as .pkl files.

+## Processed data
+To generate all the connectomics plots displayed in the paper, run the script `make_all_plots.py`.
+This script will generate all the plots and store them in the `figures` folder, along with the data used to generate the plots.